Frankenstein disease in LNG contracts

 LNG agreements pieced together from dead contractual bodies are dangerous.
 Still many see them as their only source of inspiration.
 They can do better.

 As living things, all contracts on earth age.
-Contracts are created for a particular situation between two or more specific parties in order to take care of a specific issue at a certain time.
+Contracts are created for a particular situation between two or more specific parties to take care of a specific issue at a certain time.
 All this happens in a specific economic environment.
 Do I sound like a schoolmaster?

 Let’s assume now – for the sake of argument – that when a particular contract takes care of a certain situation in a perfect manner, the contract would be immaculate.
-We all know that contracts are always compromise so there is no such thing as perfection but I will hang in this fiction for the sake of the point I want to make.
+We all know that contracts are always compromised so there is no such thing as perfection but I will hang in this fiction for the sake of the point I want to make.

 In long-term LNG this is dangerous.
 Not because those LNG contracts don’t lend themselves to standardization.
 They do, just as any other contract does.
 But the existing contractual base on LNG is still pretty thin, as there are not too many deals every year.
-Those existing contracts are often taken as an example for a new agreement.
+Those existing contracts are often taken as an example of a new agreement.
 And this is where disaster hits.

 Sometimes a whole agreement is being resuscitated in one piece.
 That’s a Zombie then.